airbnb/smartstack-cookbook/README.md

 The `healthy?` function does [real work](https://github.com/airbnb/optica/blob/164ee747425eb823994345203fd40089751724f5/store.rb#L94) to make sure the service actually functions.
 Only nerve will ever hit that endpoint, so you can and should feel free to make it take some time.

+### Connectivity Checks ###

+If a particular backend for your service passes it's [health checks](#health-checks), it might still be unavailable to consumers.
+One example is a network partition -- synapse has discovered your service, but can't actually reach it.
+To prevent such problems, we configure the haproxy on the consumer end to do connectivity checks when possible.

+We do this by utilizing [haproxy's built-in checking mechanism](http://cbonte.github.io/haproxy-dconv/configuration-1.4.html#5-check).
+To destinguish between health checks made by nerve and connectivity checks made by haproxy on the synapse end, we define a `/ping` endpoint.
+This endpoint should *always* return `200` with a conventional text body of `PONG`.

+Because the number of machines making connectivity checks may be large, you should strive to make the `/ping` check as lightweight as possible.

 ## Zookeeper and Smartstack ##